Vegan Potato Dumplings | Grandma's Dumplings

 Recipe Note

-Recipes with Dumplings
+Recipes with dumplings

 • Mushroom pan with dumplings – a classic.

-1. The dumplings fall apart during cooking
+1. The dumplings fall apart when cooking

 2. The dumplings are slimy after cooking